vaibhav-kaushal/go-shufflem/README.md

 If you are using a (micro)service based architecture, you can have the shuffler in its own service and conceal the shuffle maps of each type in that service.

 ### Implementing uniqueness with ULID
 If you can use a region or DC-based component in the ULID's randomness bits and incrementing the rest based on an algorithm that only increments the remaining bits within the millisecond.
-The randomness bits being guaranteed to be unique within the millisecond has already been implemented well by the golang implementation in [oklog's library](https://github.com/oklog/ulid).
-You can use the same library
+The randomness bits being guaranteed to be unique within the millisecond has already been implemented well in golang ([oklog's UUID library](https://github.com/oklog/ulid)).
+You can use the same library to define your own entropy for the above-mentioned behavior.

 ## 2. Custom symmetric-encryption-like behavior
 Most symmetric encryption algorithms are based on three core parts: